freqtrade/technical/README.md

 ### Contributions

 We will happily add your custom indicators to this repo!
-Just clone this repository and implement your favorite indicator to use with Freqtrade.
+Just clone this repository and implement your favorite indicator to use with Freqtrade and create a Pull Request.

 Have fun!